sumahiremath/buildtales/_posts/2025-08-30-why-rails-apps-fail-production-ach-teaches-us.md

 future: true
 ---

-# Why Rails Apps Fail in Production (and What ACH Teaches Us)
+# Why Apps Fail in Production (and What ACH Teaches Us)

 Whether you're using Rails, Django, or Spring Boot, production failures rarely come from syntax errors—they come from timeouts, retries, duplicates, and slow dependencies that integration tests miss.